krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 #### Your application is expected to receive a lot of traffic after a promotion event.
 This application has an Elastic Load Balancer for distributing requests to EC2 web servers.
 What specific steps do you take to ensure internet gateway scales with the traffic?

 No action needed.
 Internet gateway is a managed service and automatically scales, redundant and highly available

+#### If an instance fails the health check, Elastic Load Balancer would:

+Load Balancer stops new traffic to the instance - Load balancer monitors all registered instances for health.
+If an instance fails the health check, the load balancer stops new traffic to the instance.
+ELB continues to perform health checks, even on unhealthy instances.
+If the instance becomes healthy again, ELB will start using the instance

+#### An organization's security policy requires client apps to communicate only with the whitelisted IP Addresses.
+You need to build a new service on AWS that would be used by client applications.
+Which of these architectural options would reliably allow whitelisting of the load balancer IP address at the client?

+Network Load Balancer assigns a static IP address per availability zone.
+You can use this to configure your client application.
+DNS lookup of Application and Classic Load Balancer Names would return a list of load balancer nodes that are valid at that time; however, this list can change depending on the load on the system.
+So, for application and classic load balancers, you should always refer to it by DNS name.

+#### A customer has a hybrid infrastructure consisting of web servers in both on-premises and the AWS cloud.
+The client request must be distributed across AWS and on-premises servers.
+Which load balancing product can support this requirement?

+Both Application and Network Load Balancers allow you to add targets by IP address.
+You can use this capability to register instances located on-premises and VPC to the same load balancer.
+You need to register private IP of the server for a hybrid load balancer, and on-premises data center should have a VPN connection or a Direct Connect link to AWS (to communicate using private IP)

+#### You want to limit access to the load balancer from specific IP ranges.
+Where can you enforce this policy

+Security Groups, are supported by both Classic and Application load balancers.
+You can use the load balancer security group to limit access to the load balancer from specified source IP blocks.
+Network Load Balancer does not support Security Groups.
+You can also restrict access using Network ACL of the load balancer subnets.

+#### Which auto scaling group configuration would ensure two running instances when an availability zone is lost?
+Assume that minimum, maximum, and desired instance count is set to the same value.
+Pick a choice that is optimized for cost.

+We don’t know ahead of time which availability zone will fail.
+When desired instance count is set to 3, and the number of availability zones is set to 3, Auto scaling will deploy one instance in each availability zone.
+When an AZ is lost, we would still have two running instances

+#### An application consists of an elastic load balancer, a fleet of web servers, and a Relational Database in the multi-AZ configuration.
+Auto Scaling group dynamically scales the number of web servers based on traffic.
+Auto Scaling Group uses a load balancer health check.
+The app team has implemented an in-depth health check that passes only when connectivity to the database is confirmed.
+The primary database failed, and RDS initiated a failover.
+How will Auto Scaling respond to this situation?

+Auto Scaling would terminate failing web server instances and launch replacement ones.
+In-depth Health checks like these can produce unintended side effects when combined with Auto Scaling.
+With Auto Scaling in the picture, your health check should check only the health of the server and application components.
+An in-depth health check on other dependent services requires careful assessment